nomand/BlenderToUnity/README.md

 # Blender To Unity
 This blender addon applies axis compensation to nested meshes and hierarchies for export to Unity, resulting in clean gameobject transform.rotation properties.

+Download the zip from [releases](/releases), install using addon manager as usual.

 ![Screenshot](/Documentation/header.png)

 The addon adds two buttons to the Object context menu (right click in 3D view):